|

 Lyra finally arrives by camel at the Blue Hotel, where the story ends and we must wait for the author to write Volume 3.

-Pullman is a superb storyteller, but if those special roses had happened to be in Croydon instead of a remote desert in Xinjiang, we'd know what this stupid Dust is by now.
+Pullman is a superb storyteller.
+It couldn't be easy to make a story about changing a baby's diaper during a canoe ride sound exciting.
+And Pullman is very imaginative.
+But if those special roses had happened to be in France instead of a remote desert in western China, we'd know what this Dust is by now.

 dec 06 2024